 - 1) Each case may be appealed only once.
-Therefore, the finding of the designated Administrative Appeal Officer is final and binding. - 2) Only the Accused Student may file an appeal. - 3) Appeals filed after the stated deadline will not be considered, except in compelling circumstances as determined by the Associate Vice President of Student Affairs & Dean of Students.
+Therefore, the finding of the designated Administrative Appeal Officer is final and binding. - 2) Only the Accused Student may file an appeal. - 3) Appeals filed after the stated deadline will not be considered, except in compelling circumstances as determined by the Associate Vice President of Student Affairs.